WallarooLabs/blog.wallaroolabs.com/content/post/back-pressure.md

 Pony implements the "Actor Model" of concurrency, which means that a Pony program is a collection of independent actor objects that perform computations within their own private state.

+TODO: Rec by Sean: this could use a diagram.
+* Move up from next section?
+* Steal a simpler diagram from another article?

 In our example, there is an actor called a `TCPSink` that is responsible for writing data to a TCP socket to send to one of